Prashanth1249/e-StudyStore/README.md

 To run the front end of the application locally, follow these steps:

-1. Navigate to the `front` directory:
+1. Navigate to the `frontend` directory:

     ```sh
     cd frontend